 I’m pleased to let you know that the Library now has access to two more digital primary source collections covering colonial rule in African countries in the 20th century.
 The two databases are Uganda Under Colonial Rule, in Government Reports, 1903-1961 and Malawi Under Colonial Rule, in Government Reports, 1907-1967 from British Online Archives.
 Between them they contain 92 documents with over 84,000 pages of original primary source material.

-Thanks to a request from a student in SPS the Library currently has trial access to the Universal Database of Ukrainian Periodicals (UDB-UKR) from EastView.
-The world’s first database of newspapers and magazines of Ukraine, it includes publications in Russian, Ukrainian and English.
+Thanks to a request from a student in Politics & International Relations the Library currently has trial access to the Al-Ahram Digital Archive from EastView.
+This gives you access to one of the longest-running newspapers in the Middle East.

 Access is available on and off-campus.

 With many of you currently not in Edinburgh and access to our Library’s print collections severely restricted, knowing the options for accessing material that isn’t available online or that the Library doesn’t have in its collections has become increasingly important.

 While the Covid-19 pandemic has reduced the number of options available to you, there are still possibilities existing that you can take advantage of.

 It’s really important that you check if the Library has the item or material you are looking for in its collections, whether online or in print.
 Searching Google or Google Scholar will not give you this information (even if you have set up Google Scholar for full text access).
 DiscoverEd will show you what we (the Library) have.
 Continue reading →